Light Swedish rye Limpa sourdough bread is a delicious alternative to wheat flour bread.

 - Put the sourdough starter in a large bowl and return any remaining starter to the refrigerator.

-- Add 70 g white flour, all of the rye flour and 60 ml water and stir gently to mix.
+- Add 70 g of the white flour, all of the rye flour and 60 ml water and stir gently to mix.
 Cover with plastic wrap and leave on the counter for 8 hours or overnight.

 - Day two